 Animating Europe: Connecting comics and politics

-All competition rounds took place in two phases: in a first phase the participants were asked to send a written proposal for a story together with the first page of their prospective story.
-Our expert jury took a close look at all the entries – in the 2017 competition that meant evaluating a total of 75 entries from 24 countries!
+The competition is split in two phases: In the first phase the participants are requested to send a written proposal for a story together with the first finished page of the prospective story.
+Our expert jury the selects seven finalists who, in the second phase, finish an eight-page story.

 All the finalists’ comics are online.
 You can download them or request a hard copy of the book.
 In addition, the comics are available in form of a travelling exhibition – after all, we want to talk about Europe and share our stories with as many people as possible!